asbjornu/fluid-user-scripts/README.md

 This repository contains user scripts for single site browsers made with [Fluid](http://fluidapp.com).

-Note: Facebook and Google change their class IDs frequently, so if notifications aren't working, submit an issue and I'll update the scripts.

 ## Installation

 First of all, you need a premium version of [Fluid](http://fluidapp.com).
 If you